zengjixiang/jina/docs/get-started/install/windows.md

 ### `multiprocessing spawn`

-Jina relies heavily on `multiprocessing` to enable scaling and distribution.
+Jina-serve relies heavily on `multiprocessing` to enable scaling and distribution.
 Windows only supports [spawn start method for multiprocessing](https://docs.python.org/3/library/multiprocessing.html#the-spawn-and-forkserver-start-methods), which has a several caveats.

 {ref}`Please follow the guidelines here.<multiprocessing-spawn>`